glowing-sea/simpost/Report.md

 <hr>
 ## Application Description

-In our app, we try to build an app that allows users to post and share information.
+In our app, we try to build an app that allows users to post and share information as well as messaging.
 As an analogy, it should be similar to Reddit.
-Users can post about any topic that they want, ,and other users would be able to view the post and make response.
+Users can post about any topic that they want, and other users would be able to view the post and make response.
+User can customise their homepage including avatar and background.
+They are also a lot of privacy settings such as blocking a user or choose what homepage information is public.

 **Application Use Cases and or Examples**

-We expect our app to be used for communication and sharing information, when users want to ask a question, share their thoughts on something or simply post something interesting that they see.
+We expect our app to be used for communication and sharing information for user who love games and anime in the University.
+This app may be used in the "ANU Anime and Gaming Society".
+When a user makes a post, they can select a tag so that readers can choose the types of posts they like.
+All of these tag names are chosen from the hobbies of people who like anime and games.
+User can also make a post with a Study tag to share and discuss with others about their university study.

 For example, if one of our users wants to ask a question about a comp lab, then he/she can post that question on our app.
 Then, other users would be able to see that post in their app and be able to make a response.

 *Targets Users: Students*

-* Students can use this app to post interesting experiences they have at scholl
+* Share their leaning experience and Recommend others to learn
+* Interesting moment in the university
-* Students can use this app to share problems they have regarding courses
+* Ask questions regarding courses

 *Target Users: Gamers*

+* Interesting moment in a game
-* *Users can use this app to post questions that they encounter in a game*
+* Ask how to clear battle in a game
+* Provide a game review

+*Target Users: Anime lovers*

+* Share their favourite anime
+* Share their anime cosplay pictures
+* Share jokes

 *List all the use cases in text descriptions or create use case diagrams.
 Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
 <hr>